apache/artemis-examples/examples/features/standard/paging/readme.md

 To run the example, simply type **mvn verify** from this directory, or **mvn -PnoServer verify** if you want to start and create the broker manually.

-This example shows how ActiveMQ Artemis would avoid running out of memory resources by paging messages.
+This example shows how Apache Artemis would avoid running out of memory resources by paging messages.

 A maximum size can be specified per address via the address settings in the configuration file (broker.xml).